 9. Debbie Downer

-No one likes a complainer and, unfortunately, during recruitment there is often a lot to complain about.
-Weather can be bad, the days are long, and running around in high heels is never good on your feet.
+No one likes a complainer and, unfortunately, during recruitment, there is often a lot to complain about.
+The weather can be bad, the days are long, and running around in high heels is never good on your feet.
 But if you let this all come through in your recruitment conversations, active members will think of you as a Debbie Downer.
 Everyone is going through the same thing, so try to keep your spirits up and look for all of the positives about the experience.

 “A recruitment goal for our chapter was to find new members who would be positive people.
 There is a lot of work involved with sorority activities, and we wanted to find members who would make this work fun and not look at everything as a burden.
 If PNMs were already complaining during recruitment, then they already didn’t meet this membership goal,” Courtney said.

 Just because you are at a new school with new people does not mean you can create an entirely new identity for yourself.
 Active members have spent weeks, if not months, preparing for recruitment.
 They have your transcripts and often your resumes as well.
 Don’t say you have a 4.0 GPA when you really struggled to get by with a 2.5.
 If you get caught in a lie you are a lot worse off than if you just told the truth.